 Dance References in Titus Andronicus

-In both references in Titus Andronicus, dance serves as a generic metaphor for energetic motion.
-However, whereas the reference to a “dancing rapier” in Act II, scene 1 is part of a passage that mocks and insults, the reference to dancing in Act V, scene 3 is part of the description of a fond and loving memory.
+Titus Andronicus is both an intensely physical play and a play in which physicality is deeply problematic.
+Although both of the in-text references to dancing invoke dance as a generic metaphor for energetic motion, one could argue that when considered together, they reflect the play’s ambivalence towards the corporeal more generally.
+Whereas the reference to a “dancing rapier” in Act II, scene 1 is part of a passage that mocks and insults, the reference to dancing in Act V, scene 3 is part of the description of a fond and loving memory.